aaryanguptakkr/Flair_Detector/README.md

+#### The repo goes like this :

+Reddit_Scraper_Trainer consists of every of the above parts i.e Data Collection , EDA , Preprocessing , Model Training & Evaluation.

+rscraper loads all the trained models.

+preprocessing holds the functions defined  for preprocessing

+predictor takes input and returns the output.

-There are three major parts to this software :-
+#### There are three major parts to this software :-

 Data Collection

 Pre-Processing &amp; EDA

 Model building &amp; training

 ## Data Collection